 Because a spermatocele usually doesn't cause symptoms, you might discover it only during a testicular self-exam, or your doctor might find it during a routine physical exam.

 It's a good idea to have your doctor evaluate any scrotal mass to rule out a serious condition, such as testicular cancer.
-Also, be sure to call your doctor if you experience pain or swelling in your scrotum.
+Also, call your doctor if you experience pain or swelling in your scrotum.
 A number of conditions can cause testicular pain, and some require immediate treatment.

 A spermatocele is unlikely to cause complications.